This FACT indicates the psychological distress levels of adults in each Australian state, per 100,000 persons.

 Mental health problems can stem from factors that are associated with attributes of a low socio-economic background, such as unemployment, lower income and poor physical health.
 The numbers use data gathered from the Kessler Psychological Distress Scale.
 The scale measures non-specific psychological distress based on 10 questions asked of respondents about negative emotional states.

-The city which reported 'high' and 'highest' levels of distress was Canberra, at 10.0 per 100,000 people.
-Adelaide was ranked second with a marginal difference (9.4 per 100,000).
-The city with the lowest levels of psychological distress was Hobart, at 4.1 people per 100,000.
+The state which reported 'high' and 'highest' levels of distress was South Australia, at 8.5 per 100,000 people.
+The state with the lowest levels of psychological distress was Tasmania, at 4.9 people per 100,000.